 Thus, any person can carry one magical item with no penalty and player characters may carry one additional magic item equal to their Charisma bonus without suffering a penalty.
 Every additional magical item beyond that incurs a -1 penalty to Strength, Constitution, and Intelligence (i.e., carrying two additional magical items would cause -2 to ability scores, three additional items would cause -3, etc.).
-It also nullifies any enchantments carried by the magic items as long as they are in close proximity.
-Characters with a high Charisma score can carry more magic items because they have the vitality and force of personality necessary to negate the life-draining effects.
-However, if they ever try to carry a number of magical items that exceeds their Charisma bonus, the accumulated effects crash upon them, causing ability score penalties as if they had no Charisma bonus at all.
+It also nullifies any enchantments carried by the magic items because they have the vitality and force of personality necessary to negate the life-draining effects.
+However, if they ever try to carry anumber of magical items that exceeds their Charisma bonus, the accumulated effects crash upon them, causing ability score penalties as if they had no Charisma bonus at all.